jnozzi/cocoadev.com/markdown/ClosingAWindowWithNSDrawerAttached.md

 Any ideas?
 Also please tell me if this seems way too long for a "Discussions" post!

-Thanks  --  General/MichaelBannister
+Thanks  --  MichaelBannister

 ----

 Drawers suck - you'd be better off mimicking the new Mail interface (though you could allow side-swapping).
-That said, I'm pretty sure there's an General/NSDrawer category out there that adds the methods you're looking for.
+That said, I'm pretty sure there's an NSDrawer category out there that adds the methods you're looking for.

 ----